Food Consumption

 Household Spending on Food

-The following charts highlight how much neighbors spend on food they eat at home and food they eat away from home.
+The following charts highlight how much households spend on food they eat at home and food they eat away from home.
 Expenditures on food at home are further categorized by type of food (note that all foods except “Dining Out” are consumed at home).
 “Other Food” includes bakery items and snacks, as well as other types of food not specified.

-Data Source: 2017-2022 American Community Survey (ACS) and 2023 Esri Consumer Spending Data
+Data Source: 2022-2024 5-Year American Community Surveys (ACS) and 2023-2025 Esri Consumer Spending Data

 Refreshed: Annually.
-Dashboard last updated September 2024.
+Dashboard last updated May 2026.

 Consumption vs. Production